 Hepatitis C (HCV) is transmitted primarily by direct exposure to blood of HCV-infected people.
 The prevalence of HCV infection in the general population of the U.S. is estimated at 1.8%.
 Highest prevalence is among people with large or repeated direct percutaneous exposure to blood or blood products, such as injection drug users and people with hemophilia who were treated with clotting factor concentrates produced before 1987.

-During 2009, there were 115 reports of HCV in Davis County, an increase from the 112 cases in 2008.
+During 2010, there were 71 reports of HCV in Davis County, a decrease from the 115 cases reported in 2009.